worldbank/gld/Support/A - Guides and Documentation/GLD Manual Files/Migration.md

 **migrated_from_code**

 Based on the logic set out in the `migrated_from_cat` variable, codify the areas of migration using the survey subnation id classification.
-For example, if a person migrated from one admin1 area to another, use the subnatid1 codes to inform from which admin1 area they migrated to their current residence (which is codified in subnatid1).
+For example, if a person migrated from one admin1 area to another (code 4 in `migrated_from_cat`), use the subnatid1 codes to inform from which admin1 area they migrated to their current residence (which is codified in subnatid1).

 This only codifies information within the country.
-Set to missing if migrated_from_cat is 5.
+Set to missing if migrated_from_cat is 5 or higher.

 Note that most surveys will only provide information of last residence to a higher administrative level (e.g., admin1 level).
 Codify the information up to the highest level possible.
 See an example in lessons learned below.